 What's a reasonable budget for agency tools beyond Meta Ads Manager?

-A lean stack — comment management, reporting, creative templates, and project management — runs roughly $200-400/month for a small agency.
+A lean stack (project management, reporting, creative templates, and one specialist tool per channel) runs roughly $200-400/month for a small agency.
 That scales with team size (per-user tools) and client count (per-client reporting).
-The ROI calculation is straightforward: if a tool saves 10 hours/month at your effective hourly rate, it pays for itself.
+The ROI calculation is straightforward: if a tool saves 10 hours per month at your effective hourly rate, it pays for itself.